SuperIlu/DOStodon/README.md

 DOStodon is implemented using DOjS native API (no p5js emulation).
 Network operations block the input processing/rendering.

 # DOSBox-X config
-I used [dosbox-x-mingw-win64-20220331123456.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.24/dosbox-x-mingw-win64-20220331123456.zip) of [DOSBox-X](https://github.com/joncampbell123/dosbox-x/releases) to test this version of DOStodon.
+I used [DOSBox-X](https://github.com/joncampbell123/dosbox-x/releases) version 2022.09.0 to test this version of DOStodon.
+See below for version help.

 **
 Warning:
 - Make sure to use the MinGW builds as slirp does not work for Visual Studio builds!
-- Do NOT use any DOSBox-X never than v0.83.24, they have a known problem with file IO **
+- Older DOSBox-X versions do not support slirp networking **

 My `dosbox.conf` looks like this: